iPhone 6s A1633 Dock Connectors

-Grab a toolkit for your iPad Air 1st Gen Wi-Fi model and fix your broken tablet!
+Grab a toolkit for your iPhone 6s A1633 model and fix your broken phone!

 iFixit has you covered with parts, tools, and free repair guides.
 Repair with confidence!
 All of our replacement parts are tested to rigorous standards and backed by our industry-leading warranty.

 iPhone 6s Lightning Connector and Headphone Jack